-Frosty nights ensure again successful ice wine harvest
+Frosty nights ensure another successful ice wine harvest

 After the conditions for ice wine production were often not optimal in recent years and only occasionally grapes could be harvested at temperatures of -7 ° C prescribed for ice wine, all those wine producers who had not completely harvested their grapes last autumn can look forward to this year's Eiswein vintage.